ruuuiiiii/Automated-Digit-Recognition/README.md

 ![Image of MINST](https://upload.wikimedia.org/wikipedia/commons/2/27/MnistExamples.png)

 ## Performance
-The compare the performance, a 3-fold cross-validation with grid search was conducted.
+To compare the performance, a 3-fold cross-validation with grid search was conducted.

 Support vector machine with the RBF kernel performed the best compared to the other tested algorithms.